gcalmettes/pandas-groupby-apply-chaining-extension/README.md

 # pandas-groupby-extension

-This library register a [custom accessor](https://pandas.pydata.org/pandas-docs/stable/development/extending.html) on [Pandas](https://pandas.pydata.org) DataFrame and Series that allows to apply piped functions independently on the groups of a Pandas groupby object.
+This library register a [custom accessor](https://pandas.pydata.org/pandas-docs/stable/development/extending.html) on [Pandas](https://pandas.pydata.org) DataFrame and Series that allows to construct independant pipelines of functions to be applied independently on the groups of a Pandas groupby object.

+In this way, `.apply` methods can be chained.

 The methods of this library can be accessed using the `gc` namespace.